spdegabrielle/rgb-vortex-core/README.md

 > * Support Fn layer (e.g., Fn + A) to program.

-unclear what above line means
+Fn+A is rewind, S is play/pause and D is fastforward.

+Does this mean that on programmable layers L1-L3 macros can be attached to these keys?

-* Support time delay, press 15ms key (Fn + T) each time to delay 15ms, press 0.1s key (Fn + G) each time to delay 0.1s, press 0.5s key (Fn + B) each time to delay 0.5s.
-Consecutive delay will add up but will only be counted as 1 key stroke.
-Every key can program up to 32 key strokes.
+> * Support time delay, press 15ms key (Fn + T) each time to delay 15ms, press 0.1s key (Fn + G) each time to delay 0.1s, press 0.5s key (Fn + B) each time to delay 0.5s.
+Not tried this be seems clear that you can add multiple time delays to a macro.

+> * Consecutive delay will add up but will only be counted as 1 key stroke.
+> * Every key can program up to 32 key strokes.

-* If there is no key pressed for 15 sec. in programming mode, it will back to normal mode.
+> * If there is no key pressed for 15 sec. in programming mode, it will back to normal mode.

+It times out.
+This has happened to me a lot.

-## Reset layers to factory default
+## Reset layers

 Reset layer: Press and hold **Fn** + **R**, L_spacebar LED will be flashing in white color for 5 seconds, then the layer will restore to default.

 Clear all layers: Press and hold both **Alt**, L_spacebar LED will be flashing in white color for 5 seconds it will clean all layers’ key codes if you had programmed. (return to default layer.)

 NB: you may not be able to do these actions if you have remapped the relevant keys.
-Use factory reset by relaoding firmware.
+Use factory reset by usinn the (windows only) firmware update tool.

 ## Factory reset

-A factory reset can be achieved by reinstalling the firmware using the firmware installer tool at
+A factory reset can be achieved by reinstalling the firmware using the firmware installer tool found at https://www.vortexkeyboard.com.tw/m/2001-1796-22734,c1409-1.php?Lang=en

+Direct link https://www.vortexkeyboard.com.tw/ezfiles/796/1796/img/981/RGBCOREFirmwareV1.04.05.exe  (windows only)

 ## Backlight effects